mkomadina-pixel/GPC/README.md

 # GPC

-Here you will find the basics to learn procedural content genration(Generation procedural de contenu in french)
+Here you will find the basics to learn procedural content genration (Generation Procedural de Contenu in french), whit 4 algorthims.

 ##1 Simple room placement